opprDev/resume-simple-react/README.md

 ### Clone

-The simple instruction to `clone` this repository are as follows:
+The simple instructions to `clone` this repository are as follows:

 ```BASH
 > git clone git@github.com:opprDev/resume-simple-react.git